-The course examines contemporary issues and practices, including collection, interpretation, exhibition, space, place and the city, audiences and communities, institutional purpose, scenario planning and sustainable futures.
+The course examines contemporary issues and practices, including those relating to collections management, interpretation, audiences and exhibition.
 You will study taught modules covering critical analysis and creative practice, and conduct research around the broad themes and subjects addressed by each module.
-Modules have been developed in collaboration with, and are taught with museums such as the Museum of London, National Maritime Museum, V&A, and Kingston Museum and Heritage Service.
+As well as working with our own in-house museums, Stanley Picker Gallery and Dorich House Museum, we work with four external institutions each year to develop real-world museum projects.

 As sites of continuous research and communication, museums and galleries are never complete.
 They are always found in the process of being made and re-made; ideas and things in the process of arrangement.
 This module establishes a progressive interdisciplinary framework for critically and creatively exploring museums and galleries as ideas and institutions based on creative, practice-based approaches to their making.